 You can “meet me” in this video story about me.
 (It’s focused on how I got into business/career coaching services, and I have since expanded to life coaching too.)

 I help people all over the place, thanks to the phone and videoconference tools.
-I also see people in my office in Northampton, Massachusetts (in “Western Mass”).
+I also see people in my office in Northampton, Massachusetts (in Pocumtuck territory, now commonly called “Western Mass.”).

 I’m committed to being welcoming and inclusive of all races, religions, sexual orientations, gender identities, cultural or class backgrounds, and abilities, and I’m grateful that my coaching experience includes that whole range.
 I continue to build my own cultural awareness and competence.
-Always growing and learning.
-I welcome you educating me about your perspective.
+Social and racial justice issues are near and dear to my heart.
+I know it’s a lifelong learning process too so I won’t always get it right.
+I welcome you sharing your perspective with me.
 There’s no out-group in my world.
 It’s also true that my approach seems to appeal more to women.

 - Empathy.
 (People who meet me feel deeply seen and understood.)